cheeriojs/cheerio/Readme.md

 efficient.

-**&#10049; Incredibly flexible:** Cheerio wraps around [parse5](https://github.com/inikulin/parse5) parser and can optionally use
-@fb55's forgiving [htmlparser2](https://github.com/fb55/htmlparser2/).
-Cheerio
-can parse nearly any HTML or XML document.
+**&#10049; Incredibly flexible:** Cheerio wraps around [parse5](https://github.com/inikulin/parse5) for parsing HTML and can optionally use the forgiving [htmlparser2](https://github.com/fb55/htmlparser2/).
+Cheerio can parse nearly any HTML or XML document.
 Cheerio works in both browser and server environments.